apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 The book concludes with an [appendix](#apx_linksToOtherInfo) containing links to other useful, ZooKeeper-related information.

-Most of information in this document is written to be accessible as stand-alone reference material.
-However, before starting your first ZooKeeper application, you should probably at least read the chaptes on the [ZooKeeper Data Model](#ch_zkDataModel) and [ZooKeeper Basic Operations](#ch_guideToZkOperations).
+Most of the information in this document is written to be accessible as stand-alone reference material.
+However, before starting your first ZooKeeper application, you should probably at least read the chapters on the [ZooKeeper Data Model](#ch_zkDataModel) and [ZooKeeper Basic Operations](#ch_guideToZkOperations).
 Also, the [Simple Programmming Example](#ch_programStructureWithExample) _[tbd]_ is helpful for understanding the basic